smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### IS [NOT] DISTINCT FROM

-SQL Server 2022 and later support `IS NOT DISTINCT FROM`, which treats two nulls as equal for comparison purposes:
+SQL Server 2022 and later support `IS NOT DISTINCT FROM`, which treats two nulls as equal for comparison purposes.

 ```sql
 SELECT  a.ID AS A_ID,